 - Bookmark my pages above by adding them as favourites (doing this may differ on phone/tablet/desktop/IOS etc).
 You can get some more instructions on that by reading this Facebook post https://www.facebook.com/RonnyAllanBlog/posts/377979847662242 Message me if you need help with that via this Facebook link m.me/RonnyAllanBlog

 - Regularly visit my pages above to make sure you have not missed a post due to the algorithm.

 - Regularly interact with my pages – i.e. like a post, add a comment or share a post.
 Facebook will then remember your interaction and will be more likely to put my posts on your timeline.

 - Invite others to ‘Like’ or ‘Follow’ my pages.

 Summary.
 In addition to the above, there are other options I may need to consider.
 I could submit to further personal financial outlay to boost certain posts which need wider distribution in an effort to get round the algorithm.
-I don’t really want to go down that road given the current costs of running my sites come from my retirement pensions (plus occasional freelance work); and it also might be just giving in to Facebook’s strategy to make more money.
+I don’t really want to go down that road given the current costs of running my sites come from my retirement pensions plus occasional freelance work and some “coffee money”.
+It also might be just giving in to Facebook’s strategy to make more money.
 Other options include becoming a charitable organisation or monetising my website to help fund post boosting.
-The former is something I don’t really want to do, I said I would never ask you for money and that is ingrained in my social media ethos and rules.
+The former is something I don’t really want to do.
 However, the latter, monetising my blog, is something still on the table as that means the receipt of third party income to pay for my financial overheads including where necessary, boosting certain posts, i.e. the use of sponsors – not uncommon in not for profit organisations and bloggers.

 In the meantime, if you could help me with the tips above, that would be wonderful and much appreciated.